meteor/meteor/content/using-packages.md

 meteor npm shrinkwrap
 ```

 This will create an `npm-shrinkwrap.json` file containing the exact versions of each dependency, and you should check this file into source control.
-For even more precision (the contents of a given version of a package *can* change), and to avoid a reliance on the NPM server during deployment, you can consider using [`npm shrinkpack`](#npm-shrinkpack) also.
+For even more precision (the contents of a given version of a package *can* change), and to avoid a reliance on the npm server during deployment, you can consider using [`npm shrinkpack`](#npm-shrinkpack) also.
 We'll cover that in the advanced section.

 <h2 id="atmosphere">Atmosphere Packages</h2>

 Atmosphere packages are packages written specifically for Meteor.
-Atmosphere packages have several advantages over NPM when used with Meteor.
+Atmosphere packages have several advantages over npm when used with Meteor.
 In particular, Atmosphere packages can:

 - Depend on core Meteor packages, such as `ddp` and `blaze`
 - Include non-javascript files including CSS and static assets